We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - pelvic deformities

 Calcium and vitamin D supplements can also be used to treat rickets.
-Ask your doctor about the correct dosage, which can vary based on the size of your child.
+Ask your doctor about the correct dosage, as it can vary based on the size of your child.
 Too much vitamin D or calcium can be unsafe.

-If skeletal deformities are present, your child may need braces to position his or her bones correctly as they grow.
-In severe cases, the child may need corrective surgery.
+If skeletal deformities are present, your child may need braces to position their bones correctly as they grow.
+In severe cases, your child may need corrective surgery.

-For hereditary rickets, a combination of phosphate supplements and a special form of vitamin D is required to treat the disease.
+For hereditary rickets, a combination of phosphate supplements and high levels of a special form of vitamin D are required to treat the disease.

-Rickets can be prevented with a diet that includes adequate levels of calcium, phosphorous, and vitamin D, along with moderate sun exposure.
-According to the National Health Service of England (NHS), you only need to expose your hands and face to sunlight a few times a week during the spring and summer months to prevent rickets (NHS).
+Rickets can also be prevented with moderate sun exposure.
+According to the National Health Service of England (NHS), you only need to expose your hands and face to sunlight a few times a week during the spring and summer months to prevent rickets.

 Most adults get enough exposure to sunlight.
-It is important to note that too much sunlight can damage your skin, and sunscreen should be applied to prevent burns and skin damage.
-However, the use of sunscreen can prevent your skin from producing vitamin D. Eating foods that contain vitamin D or that are fortified with vitamin D or taking vitamin supplements can also prevent the disease.
+It’s important to note that too much sunlight can damage your skin, and sunscreen should be applied to prevent burns and skin damage.
+Sometimes, the use of sunscreen can prevent your skin from producing vitamin D, so it’s beneficial to eat foods that contain vitamin D or to take vitamin D supplements.
+These preventive measures can significantly lower your risk of developing rickets.